Health Insurers Are Vacuuming Up Details About You — And It Could Raise Your Rates

 I tracked down Marcos Dachary, who works in business development for Milliman.
 Actuaries calculate health care risks and help set the price of premiums for insurers.
 I asked Dachary if Milliman was using the LexisNexis scores to price health plans and he said: "There could be an opportunity."

-The scores could allow an insurance companies to assess the risks posed by individual patients and make adjustments to protect themselves from losses, he said.
-For example, he said, the company could raise premiums, or revise contracts with providers.
+The scores could allow an insurance company to assess the risks posed by individual patients and make adjustments to protect themselves from losses, he said.
+For example, he said, the company could raise premiums or revise contracts with providers.

 It's too early to tell whether the LexisNexis scores will actually be useful for pricing, he said.
 But he was excited about the possibilities.
 "One thing about social determinants data – it piques your mind," he said.